Synthetic Controls for Experimental Design: Implementations of the Optimization Formulations

-To computationally solve \eqref{eqn:OptOriginal}, we propose two methods.
+To computationally solve \eqref{eqn:OptOriginal}, i.e., the \textit{Unconstrained} design, we propose two methods.
 The first method is by enumeration, which takes advantage of the objective function of \eqref{eqn:OptOriginal} being separated between $\bm{w}$ and $\bm{v}$.
 If we knew which units were to receive treatment and which units were to receive control, then we could decompose \eqref{eqn:OptOriginal} into two classical synthetic control problems and solve both of them efficiently.
-We brute force enumerate all the possible combinations of the treatment units and control units.
-Because the roles of treatment and control units can be switched (see Section~\ref{sec:SCDesign}), we only enumerate combinations such that the cardinality of the treatment group is smaller or equal to the cardinality of the control group.
-In cases when the cardinality constraint $\bar{m}$ is small, this brute force enumeration is very efficient.
+We brute-force enumerate all the possible combinations of the treatment units and control units.
+Because the two groups of treated and control units can be swapped, we only enumerate combinations such that the cardinality of the treated group is smaller than or equal to the cardinality of the control group.
+When the cardinality of the treated group is equal to the cardinality of the control group, we prioritize the treated group to be the one with the smallest index among the units with positive weights.